geemo/comment-parser/README.md

 /**
-   No *s on middle lines is acceptable too which maight be convenient in writing big chunks of text.
+   No *s on middle lines is acceptable too which might be convenient for writing big chunks of text.

  * keeping *s on some lines
  * would work either

-   text's left bound is dermined by opening marker position and white space will be trimmed */
+   left bound is dermined by opening marker position and white space will be trimmed as there was '* ' */

 ```